 9th Grade Program

-While the 9th grade program focuses on classical physics, the 11th grade advanced program will jump into the world of modern physics.
+While the 9th grade program focuses on classical physics, the advanced program will jump into the world of modern physics.
 The program will run daily from 9am – 3pm.
 Participants will learn about topics ranging from relativity, to antimatter, quantum mechanics, physical uncertainty, quantum computing and more.
 The afternoons will be filled with hands-on lab activities, visits to cutting-edge research labs, discussions with professors who currently specialize in modern physics and a project to make the discussions of modern topics tangible.
 Students will be introduced to topics that they will likely not be offered in their high school classes, from the thought experiments of Einstein to current applications in code breaking.

 Department of Physics

 * Program is open to all qualified applicants, both females and males.